counterpointsoftware/subspace-monitoring/README.md

 ### Validator Stats

 Metrics being exposed by the Prometheus interface on the Subspace Node.
-Credit goes to Alan Yoon on Discord for this section.
+Credit goes to Alan Yoon#2149 on Discord for this section.

 ![Subspace Dashboard - Validator Stats](screenshots/subspace-dashboard-02.png "Subspace Dashboard - Validator Stats")